Protecting the Confidentiality of Your Protected Health Information

 • How we protect your PHI from unauthorized use and disclosures

-Aspire Health Plan collects your PHI from:
+Aspire Health Plan collects your PHI from a variety of sources, including but not limited to:

 • You (when you complete enrollment forms)